arielherself/espresso/README.md

 <em>2 across</em> Somewhere with less women at the top than ever (5)

 <em>3 across </em>It can be public or private?
 (6)

+## How a fake egg saves baby sea turtles

+Every summer, Florida’s beaches host a miraculous event: clutches of baby sea turtles emerge from [their nests](https://te.arielherself.xyz/science-and-technology/2020/10/08/a-new-device-may-help-stop-the-robbery-of-turtles-nests) in unison.
+But predators and obstacles left by humans prevent most of the hatchlings from reaching the surf.
+[Conservationists can protect them](https://te.arielherself.xyz/technology-quarterly/2021/06/15/loss-of-biodiversity-poses-as-great-a-risk-to-humanity-as-climate-change), but only if they know the hatching date.
+Until now, that has been guesswork.
+No one can keep watch all the time.
+But now researchers have devised a gadget that predicts the right moment, according to a paper published in <em>PLoS ONE</em>, a journal.

+TurtleSense is a movement sensor encased in a mock turtle egg.
+Over five nesting seasons researchers buried these changelings in real nests.
+The sensor picks up the vibrations made by turtles hatching; when movement suddenly ceases it is a signal that the newborns are about to head to the sea.
+(Normally they emerge together exactly two nights later.)
+This early warning system allows conservationists to rescue more turtles—while keeping beaches open for holiday-makers.

+## America’s apathetic young voters

+On Sunday Bernie Sanders, the octogenarian left-wing senator from Vermont, will rally young and working-class voters in Texas just over a week out from midterm elections on November 8th.
+Although Democrats’ [bid to unseat Greg Abbott](https://te.arielherself.xyz/united-states/2022/09/15/a-grassroots-group-is-channelling-public-frustration-in-texas), Texas’s Republican governor, is unlikely to succeed, some House seats are up for grabs.
+Turning out young voters may be key to winning them.

+Mr Sanders faces an uphill battle.
+Young-voter [turnout](https://te.arielherself.xyz/the-economist-explains/2022/10/24/how-much-do-americas-voting-access-reforms-affect-turnout) in Texas was 41% in the 2020 presidential election.
+But turnout is much lower in midterm elections, in particular among young voters.
+A third of respondents aged 18-29 told pollsters from <em>The Economist</em>/YouGov that they are paying no attention to the midterms; fewer than half say they will definitely vote.

+Nearly a quarter said voting was simply too inconvenient.
+And yet some local officials seem intent on making it more so.
+This year officials in Brazos County, home to Texas A&amp;M (the largest university in America, with a student body of 72,000), closed the only early-voting site on campus.

+## The curtain closes on a controversial golf series

+A divisive season ends on Sunday with the final event in the [LIV Golf series](https://te.arielherself.xyz/culture/2022/06/17/will-signing-stars-like-phil-mickelson-bring-success-to-liv-golf) at the Trump National Doral course in Miami.
+Soaked with Saudi money, the new competition has offered elite golfers a lighter and more lucrative schedule than the established PGA Tour.
+But splitting the field has diluted the competition on both circuits.
+It has also caused huge disharmony among the top players.
+Some, such as Rory McIlroy and Tiger Woods, refused to take LIV loot; others, notably Phil Mickelson and Dustin Johnson, decided that the moolah was too much to turn down.

+Over the winter, lawsuits brought by both sides are expected to progress.
+Three LIV-contracted players are suing the PGA Tour, accusing it of acting monopolistically, while the PGA Tour is accusing LIV of interfering with its player contracts.
+No one expects a truce by the time LIV returns for its second season, most likely in February, with an even bigger purse.

 ## Brazil’s toxic presidential run-off